stoltene2/blog/site/posts/2019-01-22-reflections-on-dependent-type-theory-with-the-little-typer-part-1/index.markdown

 Because `factorial` successively multiplies smaller Nats together we can use the `rec-Nat` function.[^1]

+[^1]: This is defined in the top down order and contains some work up to this point.

 From the documentation of `rec-Nat` in [Pie](https://docs.racket-lang.org/pie/index.html#%28def._%28%28lib._pie%2Fmain..rkt%29._rec-.Nat%29%29),